syedazeez337/ycpull/README.md

     This will create an executable file named `yc_fetcher`.

 4.  **Run the program:**
     Provide either a batch name or a full YC companies URL.
-For example, to fetch data for the 'summer-2023' batch:
+For example, to fetch data for the "Summer 2023" batch:

     If you built the executable:
     ```bash
-    ./yc_fetcher summer-2023
+    ./yc_fetcher "Summer 2023"
     ```

     Alternatively, you can run directly using `go run`:
     ```bash
-    go run . summer-2023
+    go run .
+"Summer 2023"
     ```

-    Other example batch names: `winter-2023`, `winter-2022`, `summer-2022`, etc.
+    Other example batch names: `Winter 2023`, `Winter 2022`, `Summer 2022`, etc.
     You can also use a URL such as `https://www.ycombinator.com/companies?batch=Winter%202022` and the program
     will parse the batch name from the `batch` query parameter.
 Batch names must